moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 list of subsequent goals as described above and an additional ``blend_radius`` parameter.
-If the given ``blend_radius`` in meter is greater than zero, the corresponding trajectory is merged together with the following goal in a way, that the robot does not stop at the current goal.
-When the tcp comes closer to the goal than the given ``blend_radius``, it is allowed to travel towards the next goal already.
+If the given ``blend_radius`` in meter is greater than zero, the corresponding trajectory is merged together with the following goal such that the robot does not stop at the current goal.
+When the TCP comes closer to the goal than the given ``blend_radius``, it is allowed to travel towards the next goal already.
-When leaving a sphere around the current goal, the robot returns onto the trajectory he would have taken without blending.
+When leaving a sphere around the current goal, the robot returns onto the trajectory it would have taken without blending.

 .. figure:: blend_radius.png
    :alt: blend figure